s4m520/Face-and-Object-Detection/README.md

 ### 1. Install Python
 Ensure you have **Python 3.8 or higher** installed.

-### 2. Install the Project Folder
+### 2. Download the Project Folder
-Download the `CV Project` folder.
+Download the `CV Project` folder, then open it in your preferred IDE (Integrated Development Environment) or editor (e.g., VS Code).

 ### 3. Install Required Packages
-Open a terminal in the project folder and run:
+Open a terminal inside the project folder and run:
 ```bash
 pip install opencv-python numpy ultralytics
 ```